octo-technology/OpenTezos/docs/tezos-basics/economics-and-rewards.md

 - Gas used for the operation (in gas unit "$\text{g}_u$"): $\text{g}$
 - Minimal nano-tez per byte: $\text{min(nꜩ/B)}$
 - Minimal nano-tez per gas unit: $\text{min(nꜩ/}\text{g}_u\text{)}$
-  Gas unit cost is defined by the protocol.
+  Gas unit cost in XTZ is defined by the protocol.
 It does not depend on the fee market conditions; it does not depend on arbitrary defaults in config files; etc [[2]](https://opentezos.com/tezos-basics/economics_and_reward#referencess)

 Then:
 $$